betterscientificsoftware/bssw.io/CuratedContent/GitHub.md

 # An Introduction to GitHub

-Revision control systems are important for today's software ecosystems to help build better scientific software and improve developer productivity on a project. *GitHub* is a well-known and popular service in this domain.
+Are you familiar with revision control repository services? *GitHub* is a well-known Git-focused revision control repository service.

 Resource information | Details
 :--- | :---